mokoe004/clickstream-analysis-simulation/README.md

     docker compose up --build

 You’ll see a lot of logs.
 If Spark starts successfully, the setup works.
+You may need to start containers manually due to race conditions.

 ---

 ## Run the Dashboard

-Once docker-compose is running:
+Once docker compose is running:

 Open http://localhost:8050 in your browser.